matthewmueller/json-to-dom/Readme.md

 </ul>
 ```

+### Objects

-* When json-to-dom encounters an object, it will fill in the classes it finds in the block using the object's keys:
+json-to-dom will fill in the classes it finds in the block using the object's keys:

 ```html
 <div class="email">